GoldenStack/overscore/CPU.md

 `1` means one level of indirection on `a` and the `2` means two levels of indirection on `b`.

-An instruction with a length of 5 has one operand; the length 9 instructions have two operands.
-This is how they will henceforth be referred to.
+Instructions with a length of 5 have one operand, and are called one-operand (or unary) instructions, while instructions with a length of 9 are called two-operand (or binary) instructions.

-### One-operand instructions
+## One-operand (unary) instructions

 ```
 ┌───────────────────────────────────┐